BigPolarBear1/factorization_v3/README.md

 Update: Oh ok, I think I see now what went wrong.
 Give me a few days to correct it.... was 99.99% there.
 Just this last thing now.
 I get it now.

  Update: It really boils down to quickly finding that correct i-value without bruteforce.
-I'm working out some type of math using derivatives .... the probably with this vs number field sieve, is that in number field sieve we have a nice polynomial congruent to N. Here we have polynomials congruent N * i ... and unless we can figure out that i value, we cant take the correct root.
+I'm working out some type of math using derivatives .... the problem with this vs number field sieve, is that in number field sieve we have a nice polynomial congruent to N. Here we have polynomials congruent N * i ... and unless we can figure out that i value, we cant take the correct root.
 But because the derivatives of both sides reveal the correct coefficient of the other side..
 I suspect there is a way to do it.

  I.e in 534^2 = 1^2 + 4387 * 65, the i value is 65.